 Cadillac will reportedly begin to manufacture its SRX mid-size crossover in China from by 2015 for the local market, according to Car News China.
 The assembly of the mid-size crossover also made news previously with the announcement that North American production of the crossover will move north to Spring Hill, Tennessee from Ramos Arizpe, Mexico.

-Due to China’s high import tax on vehicles, GM’s Chinese joint venture, Shanghai-GM, will now manufacture the SRX locally in a new factory near Shanghai.
-The SRX starts at a surprisingly high 429,000 yuan ($70,185 USD) in China and can cost as much as 629,800 yuan ($102,844 USD).
+Due to China’s high import tax on vehicles, GM’s Chinese joint venture, Shanghai GM, will now manufacture the SRX locally in a new factory near Shanghai.
+Due to the tariff, the SRX currently starts at a surprisingly high 429,000 yuan ($70,185 USD) in China and can cost as much as 629,800 yuan ($102,844 USD).

 When Chinese production begins, Car News China says the starting price of the SRX could drop to 350,000 yuan and extend to ($57,154 USD) 500,000 yuan ($81,648 USD).

 Editor’s note: the vehicle referred to as the Cadillac SRX in this story is now known as the Cadillac XT5.